TrentJustTrent/Bathud/docs/windowAnimations.md

 okpanel-scrim
 ```

-Note: windows that anchor to the bar have a built-in scrim, which can be ignored by using the `ignorezero` rule.
+Note: some windows have a built-in scrim, which can be ignored by using the `ignorezero` rule.

 ```
 layerrule = ignorezero, okpanel-system-menu